 More than anything, however, The Sopranos is a show about family.
 Even though there’s plenty of violence to go around, the series’ biggest climaxes are all emotional.

 Plot will never play an important role in The Sopranos, but season one tells perhaps the most linear story in the show’s entire run.
 Tony Soprano, a mob boss, sees a therapist.
 The growing tensions with his mother and uncle only add to his psychological duress.
 From there, we follow Tony’s daily life as he struggles to balance business and family.
 It’s more than that, of course — we get all the typical thrills that the gangster genre entails, but it’s all captured with a bravura and bravado that transcends easy categorization.

 The Sopranos often finds poignancy in the little things, the in-between moments that make up the inconsequentialities of everyday life.
 Instead of an action-packed approach, The Sopranos opts for a slow burn.
 Even still, the first three episodes of the series make up the most exciting opening trio in TV history.
 And not long after that, we have “College,” which is quite simply the greatest episode of all time.
-As if that wasn’t historic enough, the concluding trio of “Nobody Knows Anything,” “Isabella” and “I Dream of Jeannie Cusamano” maintains the pulse-pounding energy of Goodfellas‘ helicopter scene from beginning to end.
+As if that wasn’t historic enough, the concluding trio of “Nobody Knows Anything,” “Isabella” and “I Dream of Jeannie Cusamano” maintains a pulse-pounding intensity from beginning to end.

 But that’s only part of the tapestry.
 Season one is rounded out by a variety of standalone episodes that add layers of depth.
 “Down Neck” features some of the series’ greatest moments of introspection, while “The Legend of Tennessee Moltisanti” turns Christopher into one of my favorite characters.
 Even a relative dud like “A Hit Is a Hit” feels like time well spent.